AbdullahOztuurkk/angular-dev-portfolio/README.md

 ## License

-License documentation link.
-Creating a new MIT License is recommended.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/AbdullahOztuurkk/angular-dev-portfolio/blob/master/LICENSE.md) file for details.